-Impedance metrology makes intensive use of AC coaxial bridges for the realization of national metrology institutes' capacitance, resistance and inductance scales at audio frequencies [1]-[3].
+Impedance metrology makes intensive use of AC coaxial bridges for the realization of national metrology institutes' capacitance, resistance and inductance scales at audio frequencies [1-3].
 The type and complexity of the bridge depends on the type of the comparison.
 However, a shared property of these Wheatstone-like circuits is that, once the bridge is balanced, the measured impedance ratio is directly given by a voltage ratio [4].
 The precise and accurate generation or measurement of this voltage ratio is therefore the cornerstone of impedance metrology.

-State-of-the art impedance bridges [5]-[10] depend on ratio transformers or inductive voltage dividers (IVDs) to generate voltages whose ratio is accurate and stable.
-These bridges have been optimized over many years and are now able to compare impedance standards with an accuracy as small as $4 \text{ n}\Omega/\Omega$ for specific impedance ratios and relative phase angles [11].
-However, their main limitation is that the voltage ratio is fixed during fabrication when choosing the number of turns of the different transformer windings.
-Therefore, this high accuracy is possible only when impedance standards in a specific ratio (typically in 1:1 or 1:10 ratios) are compared.
+State-of-the art impedance bridges [5-10] depend on ratio transformers or inductive voltage dividers (IVDs) to generate voltages whose ratio is accurate and stable.
+These bridges have been optimized over many years and are now able to compare impedance standards with an accuracy as small as 4 n Ω/Ω for specific impedance ratios and relative phase angles [11].